hschwane/GraSPH2/README.md

 The console will display some timing information.
 Press "C" to switch between different color visualization modes.
 Use "X" and "V" to scale the transfer function and "Y"and "B" to set the starting value.
+Keys "R" and "F" control the size of the rendered particles while "T" and "G" control the brightness.
+Use "Z" to turn additive blending on and off.

 ### settings